-At the end of March each year, WCPL will review the environmental performance of the Wilpinjong Coal Mine over the previous calendar year and submit an Annual Review report to the DPIE.
+At the end of March each year, WCPL will review the cultural heritage performance as part of the environmental performance of the Mine and submit an Annual Review report to the DPHI.
 This report will:

-- Describe the development (including any rehabilitation) that was carried out in the past year, and the development that is proposed to be carried out over the next year. - Include a comprehensive review of the monitoring results and complaints records of the Wilpinjong Coal Mine over the past year, which includes a comparison of these results against the: - Relevant statutory requirements, limits or performance measures/criteria; - Monitoring results of previous years; and - Relevant predictions in the Environmental Impact Statement. - Identify any non-compliance over the last year, and describe what actions were (or are being) taken to ensure compliance. - Identify any trends in the monitoring data over the life of the Wilpinjong Coal Mine.
+- a) Describe the development (including any rehabilitation) that was carried out in the past year, and the development that is proposed to be carried out over the next year; - b) Include a comprehensive review of the rock art monitoring results and cultural heritage complaints records of the Mine over the past year, which includes a comparison of these results against the: - Relevant statutory requirements, limits or performance measures/criteria; - Monitoring results of previous years; and - Relevant predictions in the EIS.

-- Identify any discrepancies between the predicted and actual impacts of the Wilpinjong Coal Mine, and analyse the potential cause of any significant discrepancies. - Describe what measures will be implemented over the next year to improve the environmental performance of the Wilpinjong Coal Mine.
+- c) Identify any non-compliance over the last year, and describe what actions were (or are being) taken to ensure compliance; - d) Identify any trends in the rock art monitoring data over the life of the Mine; - e) Identify any discrepancies between the predicted and actual impacts of the Mine, and analyse the potential cause of any significant discrepancies; and - f) Describe what measures will be implemented over the next year to improve the environmental performance of the Mine.